W427697/Discord-/docs/contribute/code.md

 Typically it is a good idea to start from the `install` task to ensure your local code is completely up to date.
 If you reproduce the failure, you can try and make fixes, [compile them](#start-developing) with `build`, then rerun the task with `--start-from=auto`.

 <div class="aside">

-    <p>💡 The default instructions run the code "linked" which means built changes to Storybook library code will be reflected in the sandbox right away (the next time you run the task).
-However CI runs in "unlinked" mode, which in rare cases will behave differently.</p>
+💡 The default instructions run the code "linked" which means built changes to Storybook library code will be reflected in the sandbox right away (the next time you run the task).
+However CI runs in "unlinked" mode, which in rare cases will behave differently.
-    <p>If you are having trouble reproducing, try rerunning the command with the <code>--no-link</code> flag.
-If you need to do that, you'll need to run it with <code>--start-from=compile</code> after each code change.</p>
+If you are having trouble reproducing, try rerunning the command with the `--no-link` flag.
+If you need to do that, you'll need to run it with `--start-from=compile` after each code change.

 </div>

 ## How to work with reproductions